Who Will Score a Goal in the NHL Today - December 9?

 Who Will Score a Goal in the NHL Today? - December 9

-There are 12 games on the NHL schedule Saturday, and anytime goal-scorer odds for players from around the league are available below.
+With 12 games on the NHL menu Saturday, you have plenty of chances to make an anytime goal-scorer wager.
+See below for the odds on players from each matchup.

 Get tickets for any NHL game this season at Ticketmaster!